-2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.
+\ 2016 undergraduate class: all students who started at your institution as first time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.

-only loans made to students who borrowed while enrolled at your institution.
+\ only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.
+\ co-signed loans.